nlloyd/SubliminalCollaborator/README.md

 1. Select the representative chat config string of your choice (protocol|host:port is the format)
 1. Once connected... from the command palette: `Collaborate: Start New Session`
 1. Choose the chat connection to use, then the username from the list of the known confirmed SubliminalCollaborator clients available through this chat
-    * At this point a dialog between clients is initiated where the two peers attempt to connect directly using the available IP addresses of the peer hosting the session... this may take a while... command/ctrl + ~ to see what is actually going on.
+    * At this point a dialog between clients is initiated where the two peers attempt to connect directly using the available IP addresses of the peer hosting the session... this may take a while... command/ctrl + ~ to see what is actually going on or just follow along with the updates in the status bar.
 1. Choose a view to share from the presented list of open views.